sdsc-ordes/catplus-zarr-converters/README.md

 cd zarr-converter
 cargo run data/agilent-example.json /agilent
 ```
-The agilent JSON file will be placed in the `data` folder.
+The Agilent JSON file will be placed in the `data` folder.
 In this same folder, the `consolidated_metadata.json` will be generated (for all the metadata in the Zarr Store).
 The Zarr hierarchy and zarr files will be generated in the `zarr-files` folder.

 ##### Road Map